ryansheehy0/Cheat_Sheets/Bug_Bounties/idor.md

 # Insecure Direct Object References(IDOR)

+So IDOR happens when you can change a user id to another user that you shouldn't have access to?

 IDOR vulnerabilities are exposing a user's sensitive features without needing authorization.

 In order to test for IDORs you need to create 2 different accounts.
 The attacker's account and the victim's account.